bhctest123/soberlivingappcom-new/src/content/blog/what-they-dont-want-you-to-know-about-opening-a-sober-living-home-in-alaska.md

 ---
-title: 'Sober Living App - What They Don''t Want You to Know About Opening a Sober Living Home in Alaska&lt;br/&gt;'
+title: 'Sober Living App - What They Don''t Want You to Know About Opening a Sober Living Home in Alaska'
 description: 'Articles tagged ''Alaska Advisory Board on Alcoholism and Drug Abuse''.
 Info on the board''s role in AK SUD policy & recovery efforts.'
 date: 2023-02-22
 author: "Ben Weiss"